Faculty Frequently Asked Questions - Online Faculty

 - Do I have to offer a face-to-face orientation?

 No, you do not have to offer a face-to-face orientation.
 However, it is suggested that you offer an orientation of some type for all you distance learning courses.

-- What support is available for me?
+- What support is available for me and my students?

 The district has a course management system available for all courses.
 This course management system is ANGEL.
 The login page for ANGEL is http://wvmccd.angellearning.com/